TeresaWehmeier/kickstarter_analysis/README.md

 ## Analysis and Challenges

+### Format and Clean Data
 Before analysis of the data started, some basic formatting and cleanup occurred.
 Category and Subcategory theater/ plays was provided as a single column of data, so the column was split into two columns, category and subcategory, for more detailed analysis.
 The dates provided for the start and end launch dates were UNIX timestamped, so were converted to a ledgible date with the Excel formula: =(((timestamp_date)/60)/24)+DATE(1970,1,1).
 This conversion allowed for analysis of the launch dates to be presented in years and months.
 Finally, a column was added to the data set to identify the year of the launch date.

+### Process for Analysis
-Pivot tables and charts were developed to get an overview of the data.
-Charts include Theater Outcomes Based on Launch Date, and Outcomes Based on Goals.
+Pivot tables and graphs were developed to get an overview of the data.
+Graphs include Theater Outcomes Based on Launch Date, and Outcomes Based on Goals.
 Several more graphs were developed and are included in this report as supporting evidence of results.
 Statistical analysis includes the mean, median, standard deviation and interquartile range for both successful and failed goals, and a box chart to help identify outliers.

-Initial findings include:
-* Of the nearly 1400 theater campaigns, over 900 occurred in the US.
-* Great Britain is a distant second behind the US in theater crowd sourcing campaigns at just under 360.
-* There are three sub-categories within the theater category; “plays” represent a majority at just under 76%.
-* 66% of all “play” crowd sourcing campaigns met the goal and none were canceled.
-* The most successful launch date for the theater category is May and June.
-* Great Britain has more successful projects in both May and June; however, the U.S.'s successful launch month is May.
-* Successful goals range between $1000 and $4000.

 #### Parent Category by Outcomes
 The parent category chart shows theater as the most popular category with a large number of successful project outcomes.